 Discovering The Goat Village

 Although I despise Facebook, a few serendipitous connections lead to exciting outcomes.
 It was through a random Facebook message that I first heard about The Goat Village in Uttarkhand.
 I was invited to stay at any, or two of their main farm retreats.
-Mani Mahesh, a volunteer from The Green People, sent me the message provided a lot of information.
-I devoured information in the links to understand the philosophy behind The Goat Village.
+Mani Mahesh, a volunteer from The Green People, who sent me the message patiently answered my questions.
+I devoured information in the links he sent to understand the philosophy behind The Goat Village.
 After I carefully studied them, I was intrigued.
 Especially since they had a ‘pay as you like’ concept.
 Yes, the travel industry is booming right now, but how many places invite you to stay for no fixed cost?

 After exchanging emails with the volunteer in-charge of the booking, I was all set to visit The Goat Village at Raithal.
 Their property at Nag Tibba had nothing but rave reviews on TripAdvisor and Facebook.
 But I picked Raithal because I also wanted to trek to Dayara Bugyal – a high altitude meadow.
 The Goat Village in Raithal was new, operational only since November.
 To my surprise, my internet research about Raithal lead me to nothing of importance.
 Heck, Google maps couldn’t even provide driving directions to Raithal from Uttarkashi.
 Was I prepared to take a thousand-kilometer journey to an unknown destination?
 Was I ready to trust a place of stay that was run by just volunteers?
 How would I spend five days in a remote place with spotty mobile network and no electricity?